crillab/gophersat/README.md

 typical benchmarks it runs about 1 to 5 times slower than top-level solvers (namely, [glucose](http://www.labri.fr/perso/lsimon/glucose/) or [minisat](http://minisat.se/)) from which it is strongly inspired.

+## How do I install it?

+`go get github.com/crillab/gophersat && go install
+github.com/crillab/gophersat`

+Gophersat can be used as a standalone solver (reading DIMACS CNF files from a file or standard input) or as a library in any go program.

 ## What is a SAT solver?
 What is the SAT problem?